"I heard that the FAA is planning to phase out VORs. When will it be happening and what does that mean for us GA pilots?" —Richard P.

-“In 2012, FAA released a proposed rule for a gradual reduction in the number of VORs in the National Airspace System.
+“In 2012, the FAA released a proposed rule for a gradual reduction in the number of VORs in the National Airspace System.
 Citing the increased costs of maintaining a network of 967 VORs, the agency proposed cutting the number to about 500 VORs located at what the FAA calls the Core 30 airports around the country.
 Core 30 being the larger airports served primarily by Air Carriers.
 This level is called the Minimum Operational Network (MON).

-According to the agency, the MON will provide:
+The MON will provide:

 - A backup capability for lower end GA IFR aircraft in the event of a widespread GPS outage

 - An operational contingency, and not the robust network of current VORs